PreibischLab/preibisch-labsite/microscopy_club.md

 <div class="col-md-10" markdown="1">

 **Friedrich Preusser** (Preibisch Lab).
 FISHing under microscopes: An overview of recent techniques for spatial transcriptomics.

+Journal club (F. Preusser): [DNA microscopy: Optics-free spatio-genetic imaging by a stand-alone chemical reaction J.A.
+Weinstein, A.Regev, F.Zhang](https://doi.org/10.1101/471219)

+**Nikita Vladimirov** (Preibisch Lab).
+Metrology 101: how to measure hair width and other tiny things with micron precision *without* a microscope.

 </div>
 </div>